 The basic polarization state of the scattered light in the Earth’s atmosphere can be understood by first considering a single scattering event of the unpolarized incoming sunlight in a molecular atmosphere.
-It can be easily seen from the form of the Rayleigh scattering matrix (Equation 4) that a single scattering event causes the sky to develop a distinct polarization at a solar scattering angle (SSA) of 90 degrees from the incoming solar beam.
+For reference, the Solar Scattering Angle (SSA) is defined to be the angle between the direction to the sun and the line of sight.
+It can be easily seen from the form of the Rayleigh scattering matrix (Equation 4) that a single scattering event causes the sky to develop a distinct polarization at a SSA of 90 degrees from the incoming solar beam.
+Note that the horizontal and vertical polarizations are given by 0.5I+Q and 0.5I+Q respectively.
 The scattered sunlight is linearly polarized in the horizontal orientation, which is parallel to the horizon.
 The degree of polarization gradually decreases at scattering angles greater than or less than 90 degrees (broadly referred to as back-scatter and forward-scatter geometries, respectively).
-In this single scattering scenario, the radiance is completely unpolarized at solar scattering angles of 0 and 180 degrees assuming horizontal atmospheric unity.
+In this single scattering scenario, the radiance is completely unpolarized at SSAs of 0 and 180 degrees.
 If multiple scattering events are taken into account, the degree of polarization is decreased at 90 degrees SSA, and conversely does not become completely unpolarized at SSAs of 0 and 180 degrees.
 Simulations with the SASKTRAN-HR radiative transfer model, which is described below, using an atmosphere of molecular air density show that at 90 degrees SSA, the degree of linear polarization of the limb radiance is approximately 95% for a wavelength of 750 nm.
 This linear polarization effect is strongest at longer wavelengths (i.e. approaching 1500 nm) and decreases, on average by 10%, as the wavelength become shorter (i.e. down to 500 nm).
 This is directly related to the greater contribution from multiple scattering at shorter wavelengths.
 As the SSA increases from 90 degrees, the degree of linear polarization decreases.
 It is approximately 20% for a back scatter geometry of 180 degrees, and 30% for a scattering angle of 45 degrees.
 The ratio of the horizontal polarization over the total radiance and the vertical polarization over the total radiance is shown in the top of Figure 1.
-The strong polarized nature can be noted around SSA of 90 degrees where the radiance is almost complete horizontally polarized.
+The strong polarized nature can be noticed around the SSA of 90 degrees where the radiance is almost completely horizontally polarized.

-For an atmosphere that contains both the molecular air density as well as a typical background state of stratospheric sulfate aerosol, both Rayleigh and Mie scattering occur in a weighted fraction according to the optical depth of air and aerosol.
+For an atmosphere that contains both the molecular air density as well as a typical background state of stratospheric sulfate aerosol, both Rayleigh and Mie scattering occur in a weighted fraction determined by the optical depth of air and aerosol.
 Compared to the pure Rayleigh scattering case, the addition of aerosol causes a decrease in the degree of linear horizontal polarization for wavelengths shorter than approximately 750 nm.
-The bottom two panels of Figure 1 show the difference in the ratio of the polarized over the total radiance for the atmosphere with aerosol and one without, this effect has a weak dependence on solar scattering angle, with the most depolarization occurring in forward scatter geometries for short wavelengths.
+The bottom two panels of Figure 1 show the difference in the ratio of the polarized over the total radiance for the atmosphere with aerosol and the one without, demonstrating that this effect has a weak dependence on SSA, with the most depolarization occurring in forward scatter geometries for short wavelengths.
 Interestingly, for longer wavelengths in back-scatter geometries, the opposite occurs.
 This is due to the changing fraction of scattering from the molecular air density and aerosol because the Rayleigh scattering cross section falls off much more quickly with wavelength than the aerosol cross section.
-The magnitude of the observed change in linear polarization from a pure Rayleigh atmosphere to that with typical background aerosol is approximately 5-10%, but it obviously varies depending on aerosol loading and the microphysical parameters of the aerosol.
+The magnitude of the observed change in linear polarization from a pure Rayleigh atmosphere to that with typical background aerosol is approximately 5-10%, but it obviously varies depending on the aerosol loading and the microphysical parameters of the aerosol.